 County Educators’ Authority to Grant Use of 4-H Name and Emblem

-The 4-H Name and emblem is a federal trade mark, protected by 18 USC 707.
-Ultimately, the responsibility for protection of the trademark is the U.S. Secretary of Agriculture.
-In practicality, the responsibility lies in the hands of the County Educator and State 4-H Leaders.
-In Ohio we have taken steps to protect the name and emblem by setting standards for each club to follow and certifying their willingness to follow the guidelines.
-Ohio 4-H Club Charters are granted to clubs that are in compliance.
-County Educators have the responsibility to protect the use of the name and emblem within their county.
-Educators have oversight to the use of the name and emblem for fundraising activities and promotions that are held in the name of 4-H by clubs, committees, organizations, and the business community.
+The 4-H Name and emblem is a federal trademark, protected by 18 USC 707.
+Ultimately, the responsibility for the protection of the trademark is the U.S. Secretary of Agriculture.
+In practicality, the responsibility lies in the hands of the county educator and state 4-H leaders.
+In Ohio, we have taken steps to protect the name and emblem by setting standards for each club to follow and certify their willingness to follow the guidelines.
+Ohio 4-H club charters are granted to clubs that are in compliance.
+County educators have the responsibility to protect the use of the name and emblem within their county.
+Educators have oversight on the use of the name and emblem for fundraising activities and promotions in the name of 4-H by clubs, committees, organizations, and the business community.

-- A 4-H Advisory Committee is selling 4-H calendars and is planning on selling them at various festivals, and stores in the North Central Region.
+- A 4-H advisory committee is selling 4-H calendars and is planning on selling them at various festivals and stores in the North Central Region.
 Since the sale of the calendars is multi-county, the decision making is transferred to the state 4-H office.
-All groups that are fundraising and using the name and/or emblem of 4-H beyond a single county must complete the Ohio 4-H Name and Emblem and Fundraising Request Form and submit it to the state 4-H office for authorization to use the name and emblem.
+All groups that are fundraising and using the 4-H name and emblem beyond a single county must complete the Ohio 4-H Name and Emblem Request Form and submit it to the state 4-H office for authorization to use the name and emblem.

 Things to remember:

-• Commercial firms, vendors, organizations and their products may not profit from the use of the name and emblem, UNLESS there is agreed upon benefit with 4-H and it is clear that the 4-H educational program will benefit from this agreement.
+• Commercial firms, vendors, organizations, and their products may not profit from the use of the 4-H name and emblem, UNLESS there is an agreed-upon benefit with 4-H and it is clear that the 4-H educational program will benefit from this agreement.

 • Authority to grant permission for the use of the name and emblem is granted by:

-- The County 4-H Educator (or County Director if there isn’t an Educator) if the fundraiser or promotion is limited to a single county.
+- The county 4-H educator (or area leader if there isn’t an educator) if the fundraiser or promotion is limited to a single county.

-- Granting use of the name and emblem beyond a single county (i.e. multicounty) is the responsibility of the State 4-H office).
+- Granting use of the 4-H name and emblem beyond a single county (i.e. multi-county) is the responsibility of the state 4-H office.

 - Granting use of the name and emblem beyond Ohio is the responsibility of National 4-H Headquarters.

-• When approving fundraising/promotion along with the use of the name and emblem, consider how the group is planning to market their product.
-Advertising through radio, newspaper advertisements, or the internet may move the fundraising beyond your county boundaries and beyond your authority to grant permission.
+• When approving fundraising or promotions along with the use of the 4-H name and emblem, consider how the group is planning to market their product.
+Advertising through radio, newspaper advertisements, or the Internet may move the fundraising beyond your county boundaries and beyond local educator authority to grant permission.

-• 4-H groups wishing to market their product through a 2nd party company that advertises their product need to check on the advertising coverage zone.
+• 4-H groups wishing to market their product through a second-party company that advertises their product need to check on the advertising coverage zone.

-• Fundraising or use of the name and emblem for promotions beyond a single county must be approved at the state or national level.
-Applications may be made by submitting samples of their products along with the Ohio 4-H Name and Emblem and Fundraising Request Form
+• Fundraising or use of the 4-H name and emblem for promotions beyond a single county must be approved at the state or national level.
+Applications may be made by submitting samples of the product(s) along with the Ohio 4-H Name and Emblem and Fundraising Request Form

-• A sample letter is available for Educators to use to grant permission to use the name and emblem for promotions and fundraising
+• A sample letter is available for educators to grant permission to use the 4-H name and emblem for promotions and fundraising